phytec/doc-bsp-yocto/source/bsp/imx8/imx8mp/head.rst

 The table below shows the Compatible BSPs for this manual:

 ================ ================ ================= ==========
-Compatible BSP'S BSP Release Type BSP Release  Date BSP Status
+Compatible BSPs  BSP Release Type BSP Release  Date BSP Status

 ================ ================ ================= ==========
 ..